FAQs

 Three days off for work and study

 Study hall and a prayer room are available on days off for students to study and pray together.
-Online classes may be offered for working adults unable to attend daytime sessions.
-Audit passes are available for non-enrolled students to attend select courses and special ministry events.
+Online classes are offered for working adults unable to attend daytime sessions.
+Non-enrolled students can apply to audit courses and/or receive continuing education units for select courses.

 -